-The ultimate responsibility for the company and its operations rests with the Board.
+The ultimate responsibility for the Company and its operations rests with the Board.
 The Board retains effective control through a well-developed governance structure and an Executive Committee.
 The Board delegates authority to the Chief Executive to manage the business and affairs of the Company.
 The Executive Committee assist the Chief Executive when the Board is not in session, subject to specified parameters and any limits on the Board's delegation of authority to the Chief Executive.

-Membership of the Executive Committee is set out on page v.
+Membership of the Executive Committee is set out on page v of the Corporate Governance Report.
 In addition, a governance framework for executive management assists the Chief Executive in his task.
 Board-delegated authorities are regularly monitored by the Company Secretary's office.